cactus-computing/product-recommendation/README.md

 # Dev Environment Setup

+Clone the repository
 ```
 git clone https://github.com/vescobarb/MVP_inventory.git
 ```

+Download/Get credentials.
+You need a `.env` file which contains secret configuration parameters.
+Talk to the administrator.

 then run the following command to start a django project

 ```